alphazolam/MMDK/README.md

 ## The 'Moveset Research' Window

-Under REFramework `Script Generated UI`, Moveset Mod features a checkbox to enable a Moveset Research window.
+Under REFramework `Script Generated UI`, MMDK features a checkbox to enable a Moveset Research window.
 This window will appear during a match and allow you to trigger moves from the fighter's list, seek across the frames of their move, play in slow motion (or reverse), and seek frame by frame.
 It can also preview animations and sound effects, among other things.

 ![image](https://i.imgur.com/56LRPki.png)